 Receive updates on our range of cultural tours and music festivals via email:

 He retains a leading role in the planning of the company’s tours and other events, in shaping company strategy, policies and practices.
-Other responsibilities have included being a board member of the Association of Independent Tour Operators and of Classical Opera, and he is a director of History Today.
-A nineteen-year-old son is currently reading History at Oxford and a sixteen-year-old daughter is at boarding school.
+He is a director ABTA – The Travel Association.
+Other responsibilities have included being a board member of the Association of Independent Tour Operators and of Classical Opera.
+A son is currently reading History at Oxford and a daughter is travelling in the Antipodes prior to starting at Newcastle University in October.

 Fiona has worked at Martin Randall Travel since 1997 – a time when bookings were pencilled onto paper charts and email was still a pipe dream.
 She has seen the company grow and strengthen, and has covered a wide range of roles in the process.
 She became a Director in 2005 and was also a board member of the Association of Independent Tour Operators from 2005–2009.